sbitio/puppet-monit/README.md

 ## Limitations

-This module requires Puppet 4.x, and is compatible with the following OSes/versions:
+This module requires Puppet 4.x or above, and is compatible with the following OSes/versions:

  * FreeBSD
- * Debian 7, 8, 9
+ * Debian 7, 8, 9, 10, 11
  * RedHat/CentOS 7, 8
  * Ubuntu 12.04, 14.04, 16.04